-NOTE: Estimated taxes paid on real estate in Delaware and declared on DE Form 5403 should be entered here if included in Federal Itemized Deductions.
+NOTE: Real estate capital gains taxes paid and declared on DE Form 5403 should be entered here if included in Federal Itemized deductions.
 Also, property or school taxes should not be included here.
 NOTE: Local taxes included in your federal itemized deductions should not be included on Line 35a.
 Also, state taxes paid to another state for which you will not claim a credit on Line 44 of your Delaware return should not be included on Line 35a.

-Form 700 Tax Credits
+35b Form 700 Tax Credits